particle-iot/docs/src/content/tools/developer-tools/debug-log.md

 SerialLogHandler logHandler(LOG_LEVEL_TRACE);
 ```

-You can then monitor the output using the tool above, or the Particle CLI `particle serial monitor`.
+You can then monitor the output using the tool above in Web Serial mode, or the Particle CLI `particle serial monitor`.

 ### Web device doctor firmware